-We accept we can't be experts in everything, nor do we need to be, so engine - gearbox - diff rebuilds - upholstery and chrome plating are the five elements we outsource to our carefully chosen and trusted marque specialist partners who share our work ethic, whilst every other element is dealt with in our purpose built restoration facility housed with all the necessary specialist equipment and knowledge to carry that out including all general routine maintenance, servicing and mot requirements.
+We accept we can't be experts in everything, nor do we need to be, so engine - gearbox - diff rebuilds - upholstery and chrome plating are the only elements we outsource to carefully chosen and trusted marque specialist partners who share our work ethic, whilst every other element is dealt with in our purpose built restoration facility housed with all the necessary specialist equipment and knowledge to carry that out including all general routine maintenance, servicing and mot requirements.

 We are a small team of experts, artisan's if you like dedicated to providing high-end automotive restoration to a select target audience and have been building a reputation that's being recognised and utilised by some very well respected companies known the world over.
 We pride ourselves in constantly trying to improve our processes and with our meticulous attention to detail where "that'll do" simply won't...

 For those wanting something extra it can go beyond putting it back to original too, we improve it wherever possible with sympathetic upgrades, whether that's by using more modern techniques or using better materials etc, we simply want to achieve the best result we possibly can for the customer and of course the car..

-Practically all our work is from recommendation as we rarely advertise our services but on the rare occasions we do its usually in a marque specific magazine for example 'Vantage' for the Aston Martin enthusiasts and latterly the Aston Martin 'From Race to Road' publication from Motorsport Magazine.
+Practically all our work is from recommendation as we rarely advertise our services but on the few occasions we do its usually in a marque specific magazine for example 'Vantage' for the Aston Martin enthusiasts and latterly the Aston Martin 'From Race to Road' publication from Motorsport Magazine.